asgunzi/Math_proofs_cardboard_paper/README.md

 ![](Images/sumsquares02.jpeg)

-Two of the shapes together, with the second rotated 90 degrees.
-How to combine the pieces:
+Place two of the shapes together, with the second rotated 90 degrees.
+This is how to combine the pieces:

 ![](Images/detailsum01.jpeg)

-Result.
-They let a space to the third shapes:
+The result leaves a space to the third shape:

 ![](Images/sumsquares03.jpeg)

-With the three shapes, we can put them together:
+With the third, we put everything together:

 ![](Images/detailsum02.jpeg)

-Result is the same format as in the instruction.
+The result has the same format as in the instruction.

 ![](Images/sumsquares04.jpeg)